RolandSaks/pipetest/README.md

 # PIPETEST APP
 ## Description
-The application is periodically checking for Github users publically available gists, and creates Deal in Pipedrive CRM for each gist.
+The application is periodically checking for Github users publicly available gists, and creates Deal in Pipedrive CRM for each gist.
+Application is written in python using Flask framework.

 ## Build docker image
 In order to build a docker image run the following command from the projects root directory